-Square Root of Klein-Gordon
+Square Root of the Klein-Gordon Operator

 Replacing $E$ and $p$ by $i\hbar\frac{\partial}{\partial t}$ and $-i\hbar\nabla$, respectively, in the energy-momentum relation